mahdifrmz/rust-analyzer-notes/notes/crate_graph_05.md

 In some cases (like when we're using cargo) our crates might have names.
 Note that this name is only showed to RA's user and is not used for actual analysis.

 ### dependency
 This is the most important property.
-Dependencies are edges of the crate graph. each `Dependency` item consists of a `CrateId` and a `CrateName`, by which the crates know each other.
+Dependencies are edges of the crate graph.
+Each `Dependency` item consists of a `CrateId` and a `CrateName`, by which the crates know each other.
 ``` rust
 pub struct Dependency {
     pub crate_id: CrateId,